two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 A consumer can link to a `celerity/config` resource to access secrets at runtime, linking an application to a secret and configuration store will automatically make secrets accessible to all handlers in the application without having to link each handler to the store.

 :::note
-Where an application is made up of a composition of consumers, an API, schedules or other triggers, secrets only need to be linked to one of the application resource types.
+Where an application is made up of a composition of consumers, an API, schedules or other triggers, a `celerity/config` resource only need to be linked to one of the application resource types.
 :::